SQL GROUP BY and HAVING Practice

 5

 GROUP BY is the foundation of every analytical query.
-Based on DataDriven's analysis of verified interview data, aggregation questions outnumber JOINs, window functions, and every other SQL category.
-These four areas cover what interviewers test.
+Aggregation outnumbers JOINs, window functions, and every other SQL category in interview data.
+Four areas cover what interviewers test.

 GROUP BY collapses rows that share the same value(s) into a single output row.
 Every column in your SELECT must either appear in GROUP BY or be wrapped in an aggregate function (COUNT, SUM, AVG, MIN, MAX).
-This rule is enforced by every SQL engine and is the #1 source of GROUP BY errors.
+This rule is enforced by every SQL engine and is the top source of GROUP BY errors.
+Example: SELECT department, COUNT(*) AS headcount FROM employees GROUP BY department.

 HAVING filters groups after aggregation.
 WHERE filters rows before aggregation.
-This distinction is fundamental.
-If you need to find departments with more than 10 employees, you cannot put COUNT(*) > 10 in WHERE because the count has not been computed yet.
+If you need departments with more than 10 employees, you cannot put COUNT(*) > 10 in WHERE because the count has not been computed yet.
 HAVING exists for exactly this purpose.
+Example: SELECT department, AVG(salary) FROM employees GROUP BY department HAVING AVG(salary) > 80000.

-CASE WHEN inside an aggregate function lets you count or sum only rows that meet a condition.
-This replaces multiple self-joins or subqueries.
-It is one of the most useful SQL patterns and appears in nearly every analytical interview.
-The classic form: SUM(CASE WHEN condition THEN 1 ELSE 0 END).
+CASE WHEN inside an aggregate lets you count or sum only rows meeting a condition.
+Replaces multiple self-joins or subqueries.
+One of the most useful patterns and appears in nearly every analytical interview.
+Classic form: SUM(CASE WHEN condition THEN 1 ELSE 0 END).
+Example: SELECT department, SUM(CASE WHEN status = 'active' THEN 1 ELSE 0 END) AS active, SUM(CASE WHEN status = 'churned' THEN 1 ELSE 0 END) AS churned FROM users GROUP BY department.

 GROUP BY multiple columns creates a group for each unique combination.
-GROUP BY year, quarter gives you one row per quarter per year.
-The order of columns in GROUP BY does not affect the result, but it affects readability.
+GROUP BY year, quarter gives one row per quarter per year.
+The order does not affect the result but affects readability.
 Put the broader grouping first (year before quarter, country before city).
+Example: SELECT year, quarter, region, SUM(revenue) FROM sales GROUP BY year, quarter, region.

 Each problem adds a layer of difficulty.
 By problem 5, you are combining conditional aggregation with year-over-year calculations.